profsmith89/ctps/_sources/chap17.md

 However, unlike earlier chapters, this time we won't have to identify the patterns we wish to exploit.
 Because data scientists often work with data sets that are too large for humans to analyze, they need tools that can help to identify and exploit the patterns in these data sets.
 The design of these tools exist in a branch of artificial intelligence called *machine learning (ML)*, and we'll look at one popular library for it called scikit-learn.
 With such a library, it is very easy to mine a data set for patterns and create a model that uses the patterns it learned to make predictions about new data.
 In effect, we're asking the computer to analyze a data set and build an algorithm that we would find too difficult to build for ourselves.

 We'll explore two real-world problems in this space: (1) the predicting of housing prices based on a home's characteristics (e.g., its number of bedrooms and bathrooms); and (2) the labeling of online comments as toxic.
-The first is a classic and fairly straightforward ML application.
+The first is a classic and straightforward ML application.
 We'll use it as an introduction to ML tools and techniques.
 The second is a more difficult problem, and it will open our eyes to the dangers of bias in the ML models we build.
 I'll mention two of the many ways in which bias can creep into a model so that you can begin checking your own.
 Unfortunately, eliminating bias remains a hard problem, and sometimes, when the harms a model creates are greater than its benefits, you simply shouldn't deploy it.

 ```{admonition} Learning Outcomes
 Learn to use machine learning (ML) as a tool for discovering and exploiting real-world correlations.
 You will perform supervised learning to build a decision-tree model that that predicts home prices.
 You'll practice with Pandas and data frames, i.e., table data structures.
 In addition to a focus on predictive accuracy, you'll grapple with questions of bias in ML.
 After completing this chapter, you will be able to: